hectorjaviermella/repositorioTPPoderJudicial/README.md

-#Poder Judicial Neuquén
+Poder Judicial Neuquén

 App para el concurso externo Expediente Nº 0578-22

-## Running the application
+Ejercicio de App en java con Hilla + React

 The project is a standard Maven project.
 To run it from the command line, type `mvnw` (Windows), or `./mvnw` (Mac & Linux), then open